yulrizka/osx-push-to-talk/Readme.md

 ### The app is from an unidentified developer

+The main reason the app is not signed is due to the costly yearly subscription of the Apple developer program.
+I do not obtain it my self since I am not mainly an Apple developer.

-I did not sign the App.
-To enable exception for this app follow https://support.apple.com/kb/PH11436?locale=en_US
+To enable an exception for this app, follow https://support.apple.com/kb/PH11436?locale=en_US

 If you want to be sure, just compile the project, Archive & export PushToTalk.app